It's an inspiration to meet someone with in-depth knowledge and driving passion—whether on the tundra or in a zoo.

 Polar bears like to play.
 They slide on their bellies across the ice.
 They toss around strands of kelp.
 They wrestle with each other in the snow.

 They tell stories.
 They answer questions.
-And once they're back home, they spread the word about sea ice loss and its effect on polar bears everywhere they can.
+And, once they're back home, they continue to spread the word about sea-ice loss and its effect on polar bears everywhere they can.

 - Reach people on nearly 60 tours every year in Churchill.